huangwei-pku/huangwei-pku.github.io/research.md

 ### Working Papers

 **Externality of Poverty on Human Capital Accumulation: Evidence from Random Class Assignments in China.** with Yueping Song, Yiping Wang, and Hantao Wu.
-Revision Requested at *Journal of Public Economics*.
+Revision Requested at ***Journal of Public Economics***.

-**Impact of Tenure Track System on Academic Research: Evidence from Chinese Universities.** with Qingfeng Liu, Jianwei Xing, and Shilin Zheng.
-(Under Review)
+**Breaking the Iron Rice Bowl: Tenure-Track Systems and the Rise of Academic Innovation in China.** with Qingfeng Liu, Jianwei Xing, and Shilin Zheng.
+Revision Requested at ***Economic Journal***.

 **The Lasting Impact of Early-Life Exposure to ‘Black Death’: Evidence from 1910-1911 Manchurian Plague in China.** with Luoqi Yuan.
 (Under Review)